benjamin-hodgson/benjamin-hodgson.github.io/posts/2017-10-17-recursion-without-recursion.md

 If you visit [Stack Overflow Jobs](https://www.stackoverflow.com/jobs) you'll see that our job search form supports a simple advanced search syntax, including Boolean operators and a number of custom filters such as technology tags and minimum salary.
 For example, I hate writing JavaScript, but my loyalties can be bought, so I might type [`[c#] and (not [javascript] or salary:50000gbp)`](https://stackoverflow.com/jobs?sort=i&q=%5Bc%23%5D+and+(salary%3A50000gbp+or+not+%5Bjavascript%5D)) into the search box.
 This advanced search syntax is called JQL, for _Jobs Query Language_.

 It should come as no surprise that our codebase contains a miniature compiler for our miniature query language.
-Our compiler looks much like any other compiler: there's a parser which produces an abstract syntax tree, a pipeline of analysers and transformations which operate on that AST, and a code generator which turns the JQL into an ElasticSearch query.
+Our compiler looks much like any other compiler: there's a parser which produces an abstract syntax tree (hereafter _AST_), a pipeline of analysers and transformations which operate on that AST, and a code generator which turns the JQL into an ElasticSearch query.
 (Actually, queries that are simple enough end up skipping the Elastic code generation step, instead being used by an interpreter to search an in-memory cache of jobs.)

 <img src="/images/2017-10-17-recursion-without-recursion/compiler.jpg" alt="Compiler overview" width="700" />

 In this post I'm going to focus on the middle part of that pipeline: how to write operations traversing a tree with a minimum of boilerplate.

 ASTs and operations
 -------------------